jasonmccreary/blog-posts/2015-10-20-update-apache-php-mysql-mac-os-x-el-capitan.md

     diff /etc/php.ini.default /etc/php.ini.default.pre-update

-**Note:** You may need to change `/etc/php.ini.default.pre-update`.
+**Note:** Your file may note be named `/etc/php.ini.default.pre-update`.
 You can see which PHP core files exist by running `ls /etc/php.ini*`.

 I would encourage you not to change the PHP INI file directly.
 Instead, you should overwrite PHP configurations in a custom PHP INI file.
 This will prevent Mac OS X upgrades from overwriting your PHP configuration in the future.
 To determine the right path to add your custom PHP INI, run the following command:

     php -i | grep additional

 ## Updating MySQL
-MySQL is not preinstalled with Mac OS X. It is something you downloaded when following the original post.
+MySQL is not pre-installed with Mac OS X. It is something you downloaded when following the original post.
 As such, the upgrade should not have changed your MySQL configuration.

 MySQL has had a few minor version updates since my original post.
 If you wish to upgrade MySQL you may do so by following the instructions in [this post](http://coolestguidesontheplanet.com/upgrade-mysql-database-5-5-5-6-osx-10-8-mountan-lion/)